moby/moby/docs/sources/articles/runmetrics.md

 excluding sub-cgroups.
 The second half (with the `total_`{.docutils .literal} prefix) includes sub-cgroups as well.

-Some metrics are “gauges”, i.e. values that can increase or decrease (e.g. swap, the amount of swap space used by the members of the cgroup).
+Some metrics are "gauges", i.e. values that can increase or decrease (e.g. swap, the amount of swap space used by the members of the cgroup).
-Some others are “counters”, i.e. values that can only go up, because they represent occurrences of a specific event (e.g. pgfault, which indicates the number of page faults which happened since the creation of the cgroup; this number can never decrease).
+Some others are "counters", i.e. values that can only go up, because they represent occurrences of a specific event (e.g. pgfault, which indicates the number of page faults which happened since the creation of the cgroup; this number can never decrease).